-Parenteral antimicrobial therapy usually consists of a single intravenous dose of antibiotic (e.g., gentamicin) with oral therapy (e.g., ciprofloxacin 250 mg BD) starting on the second day of treatment.
-Treatment should be continued for 5 days.
+Parenteral antimicrobial therapy usually consists of a single intravenous dose of antibiotic (e.g., gentamicin).
+Oral therapy (e.g., ciprofloxacin 250 mg BD) starts on the second day of treatment and is given for 5 days.

 The choices of parenteral agents are: